 Classifying the majority of fans in the drying category resulted in some present-day gins having relatively small unloading energy consumption.
-Because current practice in some gins was to use a hot-box pick up at the module feeder and two stages of inclined hot-air cleaning, seed cotton was transported by the drying system or gravity from the module feeder to the conveyor distributer.
-The other reason electrical energy consumed by seed cotton unloading was reduced significantly was through the use of module feeders.
+Because current practice was to use hot-box pick up at the module feeder and two stages of inclined hot air cleaning, seed cotton remained in the drying system from module feeder to conveyor distributer.
+The other reason electrical energy consumed by seed-cotton unloading was reduced significantly was module feeders.
 The majority of seed cotton arrived at the gin in modules; some facilities no longer accepted trailers at all.
 Average module feeder energy consumption was less than 1 kWh bale-1.
-This was a significant savings over the suction unloading elevator fan energy consumption of the early 1960s, which by itself was more than 4 kWh bale-1 (Wilmot and Alberson, 1964).
+This was a significant savings over the suction unloading elevator fan energy consumption of the early 1960's, which by itself was more than 4 kWh bale-1 (Wilmot and Alberson, 1964).

-Seed cotton cleaning energy consumption per bale has remained fairly constant in most of the cotton belt.
-However, it has decreased somewhat in the stripper-harvested Southwest (Texas High Plains and Oklahoma).
-Stripper harvesters with effective field cleaners were tested in the late 1960s as they became commercially available (Kirk et al., 1972).
-Modern field cleaners having cleaning efficiencies of 50% to 60% result in less trash being brought to the gin (Wanjura et al., 2009).
-Stripper-harvested seed cotton processed by Southwest gins now contains roughly 160 kg bale-1 (350 lb bale-1) of trash compared to 320 kg bale-1 (700 lb bale-1) typical of the early 1960s.
-Gin energy consumption was displaced because there was less total seed cotton material to handle in gins processing field-cleaned stripper cotton compared to 50 yr ago when stripper-harvested cotton was not field cleaned; overall gin processing rate probably improved as well.
-Sherwood (1973) reported a 13% increase in ginning rate with field-cleaned cotton at one gin.
+Seed-cotton cleaning energy consumption per bale has remained fairly constant in most of the cotton belt.
+However, it has decreased somewhat in the stripper harvested Southwest (Texas High Plains and Oklahoma).
+Stripper harvesters with effective field cleaners were tested in the late 1960's, as they became commercially available (Kirk, et al., 1972).
+Modern field cleaners having cleaning efficiencies of 50 to 60% result in less trash being brought to the gin (Wanjura, et al., 2009).
+Stripper-harvested seed cotton processed by South West gins now contains roughly 160 kg bale-1 (350 lb bale-1) of trash compared to 320 kg bale-1 (700 lb bale-1) typical of the early 1960's.
+Energy savings existed because there was less total seed cotton material to handle in gins processing field-cleaned stripper cotton compared to 50 years ago when stripper harvested cotton was not field cleaned.